simonwehle/yt2abs/README.md

 └── chapters.txt
 ```

-`chapters.txt` example
+Make sure to format all timestamps in the format "H:MM:SS" and add a chapter named "End" with the full lenght of the file.

-⚠️ Make sure to format all timestamps in the format "H:MM:SS" and add a chapter named "End" with the full lenght of the file
+`chapters.txt` example:

 ```
 0:00:00 Introduction